oqolarte/oblong/content/project/bujo.md

 big text file.

-Not only is it light on resources---currently at ~175 KB storing 11 months worth of logged info---it's easily portable, as many operating systems accept plaintext.
+Not only is it light on resources---currently at ~175 KB storing a year's worth of logged info---it's portable; all operating systems accept plaintext.

 Mine is inventively named as `log.txt`.